BunnyBoss/AboutMe/_pages/about (Copy 2).md

 ---
 layout: archive
-title: "CV"
+title: "About Me"
-permalink: /cv/
+permalink: /
 author_profile: true
 redirect_from:
+  - /about/
-  - /resume
+  - /about.html
 ---

-{% include base_path %}

 # 👋 Hi, I’m Poornachandra G.